rcrowther/django-img/README.md

 # Django-img
+> :warning: **Module may in future be deprecated** I'm developing [a similar app with much awkward code removed]( https://github.com/rcrowther/django-image-lite)

 An app to handle upload and display of images.

 The app needs at least one repository declaring then a migration.
 After declaring an admin, upload is possible.
 To show images, only a few filter classes are needed (some are builtin), and to place the main template tag.
 That's all.